github/site-policy/Policies/github-terms-of-service.md

 ### I. Additional Terms for GitHub Pages
 **Short version:** *The GitHub Pages hosting service is subject to certain rules, in addition to the rest of the Terms.*

 Each GitHub account comes with access to the [GitHub Pages static hosting service](https://pages.github.com/).
 This hosting service is intended to host static web pages for GitHub users.
-GitHub Pages are subject to some specific bandwidth and usage limits, and may not be appropriate for some high-bandwidth uses.
+GitHub Pages are subject to some specific bandwidth and usage limits, and may not be appropriate for some high-bandwidth uses or other prohibited uses.
 Please see our [GitHub Pages guidelines](/articles/what-is-github-pages/) for more information.

 GitHub reserves the right at all times to reclaim any GitHub subdomain without liability.

-### J. Additional Terms for GitHub Marketplace
+### J. Third Party Applications

-**Short version:** *GitHub Marketplace is subject to certain rules, in addition to the rest of this Agreement.*
+**Short version:** *You need to follow certain rules if you create an application for other Users, and there are additional Terms that cover the Marketplace.*

+#### 1. Creating Applications

+If you create a third-party application or other developer product that collects User data and integrates with the Service through GitHub's API, OAuth mechanism, or otherwise ("Developer Product"), and make it available for other Users, then you must comply with the following requirements:
+- You must comply with this Agreement and the GitHub Privacy Statement.
+- You must limit your usage of the User's data you collect to that purpose for which it was collected, unless the User agrees to allow different uses.
+- You must take all reasonable security measures appropriate to the risks, such as against accidental or unlawful destruction, or accidental loss, alteration, unauthorized disclosure or access, presented by processing the User data.
+- You must not hold yourself out as collecting any Personal Information on GitHub’s behalf, and provide sufficient notice of your privacy practices to the User, such as by posting a privacy policy.
+- Upon our reasonable request, unless prohibited by law, you must return or destroy all data at all locations where it is stored after it is no longer needed for the limited and specified purposes for which it was collected.

-[GitHub Marketplace](https://github.com/marketplace) is a platform for developers of all kinds.
-Through GitHub Marketplace, you can list Developer Products (as defined in the [GitHub Marketplace Terms of Service](/articles/github-marketplace-terms-of-service/)) or buy others' Developer Products.
-Prior to submitting a project to be listed, you must agree to the [GitHub Marketplace Developer Agreement](/articles/github-marketplace-developer-agreement/).
+If you list a Developer Product through GitHub Marketplace, then you must agree to the [GitHub Marketplace Developer Agreement](/articles/github-marketplace-developer-agreement/), prior to submitting the project to be listed.

+#### 2. Using Third-Party Applications

+You may grant a Developer Product authorization to use, access, and disclose the contents of your repositories, including your private repositories.
+Some Developer Products are available through [GitHub Marketplace](https://github.com/marketplace).
+Some Developer Products can be used for performing automated tasks, and often times multiple Users may direct the actions of a Developer Product.
+However, if you purchase and/or set up a Developer Product on your account, or you are an owner of an account with an integrated Developer Product, then you will be responsible for the Developer Product's actions that are performed on or through your account.
+Please see our [Privacy Statement](/github-privacy-statement.md#third-party-applications) for more information about how we share data with Developer Products.

+**GitHub makes no warranties of any kind in relation to Developer Products and is not liable for disclosures to third parties that you authorize to access Your Content.
+Your use of any third-party applications is at your sole risk.**

-If you buy Developer Products, the [GitHub Marketplace Terms of Service](/articles/github-marketplace-terms-of-service/) controls your purchase.
+If you buy Developer Products through GitHub Marketplace, the [GitHub Marketplace Terms of Service](/articles/github-marketplace-terms-of-service/) controls your purchase.
 This Agreement, as well as the [GitHub Marketplace Terms of Service](/articles/github-marketplace-terms-of-service/), will govern your use of GitHub Marketplace.
-Many of these Developer Products are used exclusively for performing automated tasks.
-In addition, multiple Users may direct the actions of a Developer Product.
-However, if you purchase and/or set up a Developer Product on your account, or you are an owner of an account with an integrated Developer Product, then you will be responsible for the Developer Product's actions that are performed on or through your account.

-Any violation of the [GitHub Marketplace Terms of Service](/articles/github-marketplace-terms-of-service/) is also a violation of this Agreement.

 ### K. Advertising on GitHub
 **Short version:** *We do not generally prohibit use of GitHub for advertising.
 However, we expect our users to follow certain limitations, so GitHub does not become a spam haven.
 No one wants that.*